Vegan Oatmeal Chocolate Chip Cookies

 First, preheat your oven to 350F.

-(1) Mix together the wet ingredients first!
+Mix together the wet ingredients.
 Coconut oil, peanut butter, coconut sugar, vanilla, and flax egg.

-(2-3) Add dry ingredients – to the same bowl add the oat flour, quick oats, baking powder, cinnamon, and a pinch of salt.
-Mix together until combined, then fold in chocolate chips.
+Add dry ingredients – to the same bowl add the oat flour, quick oats, baking powder, cinnamon, and a pinch of salt.
+Mix together until combined.

 Step by step photos showing how to make vegan oatmeal chocolate chip cookies.

-(4) Scoop dough and bake!
+Scoop dough and bake!
 Then use a cookie scoop and measure dough balls.
-Place on a sheet pan lines with parchment paper and bake for 8 minutes.
+Place on a sheet pan lines with parchment paper and bake at 350F for 8 minutes.
 Let cookies cool before enjoying!

 Tips for Success